Help protect your family’s future. Enter your zip code to get your free quote today!

-As mentioned, whole life insurance policies are permanent, meaning they don't expire after a certain period of time as long as the premiums are paid.
+As mentioned, whole life insurance policies are permanent, meaning they don't expire after a certain period of time as long as the premiums are paid on time and in full.
 Term life insurance policies are temporary and only pay out a death benefit to the beneficiary if the policyholder dies within the term of the policy.
 Typically, a term is between five and 30 years.

 If the policyholder outlives the term of their policy and decides they want to renew it, the monthly premium will likely increase.
 Whole life insurance generally guarantees a fixed premium.

-Whole life policies also tend to be more expensive than term life policies because they contain an investment component that generates cash value.
+Whole life policies also tend to be more expensive than term life policies because they generate cash value.

 What are common types of permanent life insurance?